angelov/storgman/readme.md

 ### Contributing

-If you want to contribute, submit an issue or pull request.
+If you want to contribute, submit an issue or a pull request.

 ### License

 EESTEC Platform for Local Committees
-Copyright (C) 2014, Dejan Angelov <angelovdejan92@gmail.com>
+Copyright (C) 2014-2015, Dejan Angelov <angelovdejan92@gmail.com>

 This file is part of EESTEC Platform.